SummaryRead the full fact sheet

 - Quit smoking.

-People with diabetes who have irregular blood glucose levels have a higher risk of tooth problems and gum disease than people without diabetes.
+People with who have irregular blood glucose levels have a higher risk of tooth problems and gum disease than people without diabetes.
 This is because they have lowered resistance to infection and may not heal as easily.

 The most common oral health problems affecting people with diabetes are: